ABOUT US

 decisions in the event of an emergency or dangerous situation.
 Through the lessons provided, and with the help of Rocket, children will learn to be aware of their SENSES (sight, hearing, smell, taste, touch, and their 6th sense-intuition) and how this will help them stay safe.

-• Street Safe Presentation 9-12
+• Beat the Street Safety Presentation

 • Train the Trainer Workshop